HMS Skipjack (1889): Service

 In 1905 Skipjack was in reserve, but after refit, she returned to active service as part of the Fishery Protection Squadron in 1907.
 In 1909 she was converted to a minesweeper, a conversion that resulted in her torpedo tubes being removed.
+On the night of 7/8 June 1910, Skipjack collided with the Cross Sands light vessel when on passage between Harwich and Grimsby.
+The ship's navigating officer was court martialed and convicted of negligently hazarding his vessel, and was severely reprimanded, losing three months seniority.
 On 8 October 1910 Skipjack arrested the French trawler G599, which had been caught fishing within British territorial waters in the Thames estuary.
 The skipper of the trawler was fined five guineas for the offence.
 In January 1911 Skipjack completed a refit at Chatham and returned to fishery protection duties in the North Sea.

 First World War

 On the outbreak of the First World War Skipjack joined the newly established Grand Fleet at Scapa Flow in Orkney.
 In August 1914, the minesweepers attached to the Grand Fleet, including Skipjack were employed on carrying out daily sweeps of the Pentland Firth.
 In early October 1914, as part of expensive Grand Fleet operations to protect a large convoy carrying Canadian troops across the Atlantic to England, Skipjack was led eight minesweeping gunboats on patrols between Orkney and Shetland.
 On 27 October, the battleship Audacious struck a mine off Tory Island, north-west of Lough Swilly, and despite efforts to tow her to safety, sank later that day.
 As a result, Skipjack together with sister ships Speedwell and Seagull were ordered from Scapa Flow to join Leda and Circe in clearing this minefield.

 On 18 November 1914 Skipjack and the gunboat Circe were about to start a minesweeping run in the channel between Fair Island and North Ronaldsay when Skipjack' commanding officer sighted the conning tower of the German submarine U-22.
 The two gunboats set off at full speed in pursuit, but the submarine outpaced them and dived to safety after a chase of 45 minutes.
 On the evening of 24 November 1914, the German submarine U-16 was off the east coast of Orkney when she was spotted by a group of trawlers that were minesweeping.
 The trawlers summoned nearby gunboats, and at 1 pm the next day, Skipjack spotted U-16, but the submarine dived to safety and escaped.
 While the German official history records that Skipjack fired on U-16, this is not confirmed by Skipjack's log or official report of the incident.
 On 17 December 1914, Skipjack and the torpedo gunboats Jason and Gossamer were on passage from Lowestoft to Scapa Flow, when they were temporarily diverted to help to deal with a minefield laid off Scarborough during the Bombardment of Scarborough on 16 December.